JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 - **Save Images**
   Select **Yes** to save an image at each waypoint, or **No** to disable image capture.

-### 5. Send Mission?
+### 5. Send Mission

 Click **Send Mission** to transmit your planned waypoint mission to the broker.
+Every time you send the mission, it will saved in a JSON file.
+If you want to bring it back you need to press send mission without defining one.
+You make updates on the the mission waypoints as described above.
+Note that if you have designed a grid mission, it will lose grid properties (resizing, moving, etc) after sending it.
+This is working progress.

 > **Note:**
 > - The first time you send a waypoint mission, you must click **Takeoff** to launch the drones.
+Do not forget to apply the **How to use it** section of the main [README](https://github.com/JKU-ICG/AOS/blob/stable_release/AOS%20Groundstation/README.md).
-> - After the initial takeoff, any subsequent mission uploads will be applied automatically when it is clicked **Send Mission**button without additional manual steps.
+> - After the initial takeoff, any subsequent mission uploads will be applied automatically when it is clicked **Send Mission** button without additional manual steps.

 ### 6. Takeoff

 Click **Takeoff** to launch the drone.
 It will ascend vertically to the altitude of the first waypoint.

 > **Note:**
 > - Ensure the motors are started and took off a couple of meters manually.
-Unfortunately, it is not allowed to take off on the ground by Dji.
+Unfortunately, it is not allowed to take off on the ground by safety reasons.
 > - After manual takeoff you need to enable **Virtual Stick**.
-It will be printed **Drone ID switched to auto flight mode.**
+It will be printed **Drone <ID> switched to auto flight mode.**

 ### 7. Landing